docsforadobe/premiere-plugin-guide/docs/universals/time.md

 Most newer areas of the API use a tick-based time value that is stored in a signed 64-bit integer.
 Variables that use this new format are of type PrTime.
 When a frame rate is represented as a PrTime, the frame rate is the number of ticks in a frame duration.

 The current number of ticks per second must be retrieved using the callback in the [Time Suite](sweetpea-suites.md#universals-sweetpea-suites-time-suite).
-This rate is guaranteed to be constant for the duration of the application’s run-time.
+This rate is guaranteed to be constant for the duration of the application's run-time.